brunjo/rowGrid.js/README.md

 # rowGrid.js
 **rowGrid.js is a small, lightweight (~800 bytes gzipped) jQuery plugin for placing images (or other items) in  straight rows.**

-The grid similar to grids on Google Image Search, flickr, shutterstock and Google+ images.
+The grid is similar to grids on Google Image Search, flickr, shutterstock and Google+ images.

 Features: